algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

     ```cpp
     #include "crow_all.h"
         int main() {
-        // Create an instance of the Crow application
+        // Create an instance of the Crow[^15] application
         crow::SimpleApp app;

         // Example of a GET request with the route /api/user